- Graham Clark

 His books include many specialist titles, for example, The Criminal Law of Botswana (1992), the only book on the subject, and Forensic Aspects of Sleep (1997), again the definitive title on this area of knowledge.
 He has written many popular children's novels and picture books, as well as collections of short stories such as The Girl Who Married a Lion: And Other Tales From Africa (2004), based on African stories handed down to him.

-In 2004, the first of a new series of novels was published - The Sunday Philisophy Club - featuring Isabel Dalhousie, a Scottish-American Professor of moral philosophy.
-The second in the series, Friends, Lovers, Chocolate, was published in 2005, the third, The Right Attitude to Rain, in 2006, the fourth, The Careful Use of Compliments, in 2007, and the fifth, The Comforts of a Muddy Saturday, in 2008.
+In 2004, the first of a new series of novels was published - The Sunday Philosophy Club - featuring Isabel Dalhousie, a Scottish-American Professor of moral philosophy.
+The latest in the series which now numbers 10 books, is The Novel Habits of Happiness (2015)

-Alexander McCall Smith lives in Edinburgh, plays in the Really Terrible Orchestra and wrote a serial novel in daily episodes through the pages of The Scotsman newspaper entitled '44, Scotland Street'.
-44 Scotland Street was published in book form in 2005, and has been followed by several other books in the same series, the latest being The Unbearable Lightness of Scones (2008).
-He is currently writing Corduroy Mansions in 100 episodes - a serial novel for the Telegraph website.
+McCall Smith wrote a serial novel in daily episodes through the pages of The Scotsman newspaper entitled '44, Scotland Street'.
+44 Scotland Street was published in book form in 2005, and has been followed by several other books in the same series, the latest being The Revolving Door of Life (2015).

 McCall Smith’s output is prolific and incredibly diverse, including legal textbooks, picture books and African folk tales for children, and novels for adults, with titles ranging from Law and Medical Ethics (1983) to The Five Lost Aunts of Harriet Bean (1990) to The Girl Who Married a Lion: And Other Tales From Africa (2004).